ProtonMail/pmcrypto/README.md

 </details>

 ## Testing
-Headless Chrome is used for the tests.
+Headless Chrome, Firefox and Webkit are used for the tests (if installed).
-With Chrome installed, running `npm test` should work out of the box.
+With any of the browsers installed, running `npm test` should work out of the box.
 To use a different Chromium-based browser, set the environment variable `CHROME_BIN` to point to the corresponding executable.